 H1B Status after i94 Expiry

-Your status in US is Period of Authorized Stay while your H1B is pending after i94 expiry.
+Your status in the US is a Period of Authorized Stay while your H1B is pending after the i94 expiry.

 - Approved: If your application for an H1B extension is approved, the approval will start from your I-94 expiry date.
-Your time spent in the USA after i94 waiting for USCIS decision will be considered legal.
+Your time spent in the USA after i94 waiting for USCIS’s decision will be considered legal.